 It shows you’re willing to accept when you can’t do something right now, and that you’re willing to learn so that you can do it in the future.

 Oftentimes this leads to you being far more confident and removing any self doubts about yourself.
-Communication is key for this archetype.
-Ask for help.
-Tell people you don’t know.
-Try to learn.
+That's why communication is so important for this archetype:

-The key is to try and figure out a problem yourself first but to not "spin your wheels" for hours on the problem.
+The key is to try and figure out a problem yourself first and see if its feasible for you to learn.
+If not though, make sure you don't "spin your wheels" and spend hours on a problem.

-If they aren't sure either, ask your boss by explaining what you've done so far to try and solve the problem on your own.
+Ask your peers and team lead, and start by explaining what you've done so far to try and solve the problem on your own.
 Even better if you can outline a few potential solutions you've found but just need their help identifying the best one.

 Trust me on this, your boss will appreciate the fact that you tried to solve the problem in multiple ways first but also didn't waste your whole day trying to be a Soloist hero (which is counter productive).